ALL SAINTS NEED TO FIX THE FLOOR!

 The Church Floor needs fixing and below is an update to the condition, work carried out to date and the status of the project to fix the floor - the leaflet that has been distributed can also be downloaded in pdf form here:-

-Pledges of support will open on the 22nd Sept at the Special Meeting - to assist with External Fundraising we would ask for these to be returned by the end of Oct 2019 wherever possible.
+Pledges of support opened on the 22nd Sept 2019 at the Special Meeting - to assist with External Fundraising we would with the initial return by the end of Oct 2019.
+The total fund-rasing, including donations, fund raising activities and pledges came to approx £140,000.
+Fund raising, both internal and external, continues, please assist if you are abke to.
 The pledge form can be downloaded here.

 ALL SAINTS – we want to FIX THE FLOOR!